CCThompson82/MLE_capstone/Capstone_report.md

 ![Figure 8](/Figures/final_figure.png)

 **Figure 8 ** - Summary of the change in metric score over the optimization course of the project.
 The final model, that incorporates a single principle component with Gleason score performs better in all three metrics measured than the benchmark model.

+### Sensitivity analysis

+In order to increase the consistency in test set performance measurement from run to run, the train, test set split was performed such that the y label would be stratified equally.

 ## Justification